Have the freshest free hiking tips sent to you each month!

 Your gut is telling you to NOT eat when you're emotional, because your blood supply is being directed away from your digestive organs.

 You might also experience acid reflux, where the stomach contents are splashing back into the esophagus (food tube) area.
 That hurts!

 And in the long run, it is a dangerous condition for your esophagus and stomach.

-Exercising vigorously right after eating is not a great move, either.
+Stomping off down the trail right after eating is not a great move, either.

 The body diverts its blood to the digestive organs so your hiking nutrients can be processed efficiently.
 Makes sense, right?